 The answer for water safety, is “what ever it takes.”
 For the First Sunday in February, every single patrolling member of the Brighton Jetty Classic is rostered onto Beach Patrol.
 Many choose boards, rescue tubes and surf skis to patrol and view the race from the best place, the water!
 Inflatable rescue boats which are one of Surf Lifesaving’s front line assets for water rescue.
 The State Jet Rescue Boats will visit, while the Westpac Rescue Helicopter spends most of the day circling overhead.
 Surf Lifesaving South Australia has its RWC (rescue water craft – waverunners / jetskis) on patrol as well.
 These excel in providing water safety at events such as the Brighton Jetty Classic.
 Plus visits from the Water Police, Sea Rescue and the Coast Guard, for one day we have the most heavily patrolled water in Australia.

-On the Beach, a full Beach Patrol is available to perform first aid, while we also get invaluable assistance from the volunteer St Johns first aid teams onsite.
+On the Beach, a full Beach Patrol is available to perform first aid.

 Parking will be at a premium for the event.
 The Esplanade, and Bindarra Road will be closed to traffic.
 Parking along side streets is limited, and will be policed by parking inspectors.
 Extra Parking is available at the Brighton Train Station, and around the train line, where it intersects with Jetty Road, Brighton.